johnpuddephatt/zerowaste/src/projects/coats.md

   - summary: What happens to the coats once they have been donated?
     details: >-
       All coats will be collected, sorted and redistributed to a number of community groups across the city.
 From there they will be passed onto people who need them to stay warm this winter.
-  - summary: Where and when can I get a coat?'
-    details: >-
-      We're working with a number of community groups in the city who are in the process of finalising the details for coat collections.
-We expect coats to be available from mid to late November.
   - summary: Do I have to pay for the coat?
     details: >-
       People across Leeds have generously donated all these coats for free and so we will be offering them for free.